 The author gives permission to Transition Academia Press to publish the article in print and/or electronic format.

-If/when an article is accepted for publication, Author will be asked to transfer copyright of the article to Transition Academia Press, signing a copyright agreement (Author Copyright Agreement) form.
-Transition Academia Press will retain copyright of all published material and reserves the right to re-use any such material in any print and/or electronic format.
+If/when an article is accepted for publication, the Author will transfer the copyright of the article to Transition Academia Press.
+Transition Academia Press will retain the copyright of all published material and reserves the right to re-use any such material in any print and/or electronic format.
 Author willing to retain their copyright from the Editors might request a fair condition, on the base of a bilateral agreement.